quist00/python-humanities-lesson/episodes/visualization-ggplot-python.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Create a ggplot object
+- Create plot objects
 - Set universal plot settings
-- Modify an existing ggplot object
+- Modify an existing plot object
 - Change the aesthetics of a plot such as colour
 - Edit the axis labels
 - Build complex plots using a step-by-step approach